soynet-support/SoyNet_model_market/README.md

  - weights: you can download [SoyNet](https://soynet.io/)
  - license file: Please contact [SoyNet](https://soynet.io/) if the time has passed.

+## SoyNet Function.
+ - `initSoyNet(.config, extend_param)` : Created a SoyNet handle.
+ - `feedData(handle, data)` : Put the data into the SoyNet handle.
+ - `inference(handle)` : Start inference.
+ - `getOutput(handle, output)` : Put the inference data into the SoyNet handle.

+   ※ `engine_serialize` in `extend_param`
+      - This parameter determines whether to build a SoyNet engine or not.
+      - If you run it for the first time, set engine_serialize to 1.
+      - Also, if you edit the extend parameter, set engine_serialize to 1.
+      - Set to 0 after engine is created.

 ## Requirements
 #### H/W
  - GPU: RTX 3090 (NVIDA GPU with PASCAL architecture or higher)